Hashdan-M/Tenable-Nessus-Scan-and-Remediation/README.md

 ![basic_network_scan](https://user-images.githubusercontent.com/108043108/177887672-2d955508-edf1-4735-b78a-2836a81d2c9f.JPG)
 <br />
 <br />
-Give a name to the scan and in "Targets" enter the VM's IP address which in my case is 192.168.213.128.
+We will name the scan "Windows 10" and in "Targets" we will enter the VM's IP address which in our case is 192.168.213.128.

 ![Scan_VM_IP](https://user-images.githubusercontent.com/108043108/177887914-87a2da10-be51-481c-a672-ec1104e3df7a.JPG)